cloudsummer/CM-Drug/README.md

 - [4.
 Running the code](#Running-the-code)

-We utilized NEXTFLOW for the processing pipeline of bulk RNA-seq raw data of the datasets in ICBcomb, and the software used has been encapsulated within the Docker image: xynicoo/rstudio:4.3-5.

 ### Download the docker image
  ![资源 13@600x](https://github.com/cloudsummer/CM-Drug/assets/24847317/99e2bff0-685b-4264-a270-05856d663909)
 The environments, dependencies, and toolkits required for our workflow have all been encapsulated into a Docker image.
 We utilized the Docker image to perform calculations.